I WILL DIE IN A FOREIGN LAND

 A Best Book of 2021 —New York Public Library, Cosmopolitan, Independent Book Review

 A Must-Read —Debutiful, The Chicago Review of Books, The Millions

-A PORTION OF THE AUTHOR PROCEEDS FROM I WILL DIE IN A FOREIGN LAND WILL BE DONATED TO THE UKRAINIAN RED CROSS
+TEN PERCENT OF THE AUTHOR PROCEEDS FROM I WILL DIE IN A FOREIGN LAND ARE DONATED TO THE UKRAINIAN RED CROSS AND RAZOM FOR UKRAINE

 In 1913, a Russian ballet incited a riot in Paris at the new Théâtre de Champs-Elysées.
 “Only a Russian could do that," says Aleksandr Ivanovich.
 “Only a Russian could make the whole world go mad.”